Aftercare

 Below are easy-to-follow instructions to make your tattoo healing a breeze.

 Your new tattoo has been bandaged either with a general bandage or a Saniderm covering.
-If it is a general bandage, this should be removed within 1-2 hours, or until you are able to properly clean it with mild unscented soap, and not replaced.
-If it is a Saniderm bandage please skip to the SANIDERM TATTOO AFTERCARE INSTRUCTION below.
+If it is a general bandage, you should remove it within 1-2 hours.
+Or you can wait until you are able to properly clean it with mild unscented soap.
+Then do not replace it.
+If it is a Saniderm bandage, please skip to the SANIDERM TATTOO AFTERCARE INSTRUCTION below.

-Be sure to was your hands with antibacterial soap before washing your tattoo.
-DO NOT use a washcloth, wash your tattoo gently with your clean hands.
-Rinse with clean water, then pat dry with a clean paper towel and let completely air dry before applying ointment.
+Before washing your tattoo, wash your hands with antibacterial soap.
+Wash your tattoo gently with your clean hands.
+DO NOT use a washcloth.
+Rinse it with clean water, then pat it dry with a clean paper towel and let the tattoo completely air dry before applying ointment.

-Apply aftercare ointment regularly (3-5 times) throughout the day after washing your tattoo.
-We DO NOT recommend using any ointment that is petroleum based such as A&D or Bacitracin because research has found these will impede the tattoo healing process.
-We highly recommend using non petroleum based tattoo aftercare such as Redemption, Hustle Butter, or Tattoo Goo.
+You should be applying aftercare ointment regularly (3-5 times) throughout the day after washing your tattoo.
+We DO NOT recommend using any ointment that is petroleum based such as A&D or Bacitracin.
+Due to the fact that research has found these will impede the tattoo healing process.
+Instead, we highly recommend using non-petroleum-based tattoo aftercare such as Redemption, Hustle Butter, or Tattoo Goo.
 If you are unsure what to use, contact your artist.
 DO NOT take advice from a friend.

-Apply the ointment VERY thin and rub it in like you would hand lotion.
+We recommend applying the ointment VERY thin.
+Then rub it in like you would hand lotion.
 Just enough to keep the tattoo moist but NOT smothered.
 The tattoo should look slightly shiny when applied correctly.
 Blot off any extra with a clean paper towel.
 There should not be a heavy layer of ointment on your tattoo.

-For the first few days your tattoo will require more cleaning as it loses more fluids which is normal.
-Wash your tattoo 3-5 times throughout the day, allow to completely dry, then reapply ointment as directed above.
-Frequency of cleaning is based on your lifestyle so use your best judgement and don’t over do it.
+For the first few days, your tattoo will require more cleaning as it loses more fluids which is normal.
+Expect to wash your tattoo 3-5 times throughout the day, allow it to completely dry, then reapply the ointment as directed above.
+The frequency of cleaning is based on your lifestyle so use your best judgment.
+Just don’t overdo it.

-Yes you should shower with a new tattoo.
-It’s ok the get the tattoo wet, but do not soak or submerge it.
-Submerging your tattoo in a body of water (bath tub, hot tub, lake, ocean, pool, etc) can cause serious damage.
+Yes, you should shower with a new tattoo.
+It’s ok the get the tattoo wet, so long as you do not soak or submerge it.
+Submerging your tattoo in a body of water (bathtub, hot tub, lake, ocean, pool, etc) can cause serious damage.
 Please avoid these for at least 3 weeks.
 Running shower water is fine as long as you do not saturate your tattoo.

-Use your tattoo aftercare for your entire healing time.
+You should plan to care for your new tattoo for your entire healing time.
 After 3-5 days your tattoo will begin to peel and flake like a sunburn.
-It can become dry and itchy.
+At this point, it can become dry and itchy.
 DO NOT scratch it.
 Continue to apply the tattoo aftercare for another 3-7 days until the tattoo no longer flakes.

 LOOK OUT for any rash or bubbling of your tattoo.
 This can be caused by moisture (usually too much ointment) getting trapped in your tattoo and can lead to scabbing.
-If scabs develop they can remove the color underneath them.
-It is important to allow any scabbing to dry out completely and fall off on their own.
+If scabs do develop, they can remove the color underneath them.
+It is important to allow any scabbing to dry out completely and fall off on its own.
 After this happens your tattoo should be fine.

-Some people can develop a small allergic reaction to any type of ointments used.
-This will appear as a red rash or small red bumps.
+Some people can develop a small allergic reaction to any type of ointment used.
+What this looks like is a red rash or small red bumps.
 This reaction will usually disappear once you stop using the ointment.
-A small percentage of people may develop a more serious reaction which may require medical attention.
+A small percentage of people may develop a more serious reaction that may require medical attention.
 We suggest contacting your artist or a medical professional if this should occur.

-If your environment is clean, allowing your tattoo to be open and. exposed to the air will heal it heal.
-Wearing clean, loose fitting clothing will be more comfortable on the tattoo and will allow it to breath.
-Tighter fitting clothing will rub on the tattoo and can cause irritation and should be avoided.
-Also avoid exposure to pets and dusty or dirty areas to reduce the risk of infection.
+If your environment is clean it is best to allow your tattoo to be open and exposed to the air.
+This will help it heal.
+Also, wearing clean loose-fitting clothing will be more comfortable on the tattoo and will allow it to breathe.
+Tighter-fitting clothing will rub on the tattoo and can cause irritation and should be avoided.
+Also, avoid exposure to pets and dusty or dirty areas to reduce the risk of infection.

 DO NOT expose your tattoo to the sun during the healing process.
 Once your tattoo is FULLY headed, we recommend using sunblock on your tattoo to prevent sun damage and fading.